-Wall Street lawyers say retiree investment rule violates free speech
+Wall St. lawyers say retiree investment rule violates free speech

 The agency estimates bad advice will cost investors $95 billion over the next 10 years if the fiduciary rule is not implemented.

-The lead plaintiff's attorney in the case is Eugene Scalia, who has successfully argued for corporations and trade groups in other high-profile cases.
+Among the lawyers representing the industry is Eugene Scalia, who has successfully argued for corporations and trade groups in other high-profile cases.
 Earlier this year he convinced a federal judge to strike down MetLife Inc's designation as a financial company that is "systemically important," which would subject it to tougher regulation.

 His father was the late U.S. Supreme Court Justice Antonin Scalia, a conservative who often sided with big business in landmark cases that protected or created corporate rights.